rkonoplev/phoebe/docs/en/DATABASE_GUIDE.md

 *   SSH access to the server where the database is running.
 *   A private SSH key for authentication.
 *   The IP address or domain name of the server.
-*   Ucredentials for the MySQL database on the remote server.
+*   Credentials for the MySQL database on the remote server.

 **Step 1: Create an SSH Tunnel**